 Advanced Sample Formula Fields

-The SuiteAnalytics Workbook Formula Builder enables you to create custom formula fields using any of the formula functions listed in the SuiteAnalyticsWorkbookFormulaFunctions.xls spreadsheet.
+The SuiteAnalytics Workbook Formula Builder lets you to create custom formula fields using any functions in the SuiteAnalyticsWorkbookFormulaFunctions.xls spreadsheet.
 You can add sample formulas for any of these functions directly from the Functions subtab in the Formula Builder using the Add the example to the formula link.
-See the following sections for additional sample formulas that you can create using some of the available functions:
+See the sections below for more sample formulas you can create using the available functions:

 For more sample formulas, see Search Formula Examples and Tips.